NamesMark/Ukraine-split-screen/README.md

 # Add new places

 Currently adding new places is manual.
-Send interesting or useful places to me on Twitter, and I'll add them.
+Either sumbit a PR, or send interesting or useful places to me on [Twitter](https://twitter.com/KnightMirko), and I'll add them.
 The preferred format is like this:
 ```
 <option value="47.09608780316091,37.548594984979225,15">Drama Theater</option>
 ```